 Firms with more anti-climate lobbying earn higher future returns, even after controlling for carbon emissions.
-Corporate lobbying explains how firms responded to two major climaterelated shocks, as we show by analyzing stock returns of lobbying firms around two important events (the failed Waxman-Markey Cap-and-Trade Bill and the passage of the Inflation Reduction Act): the prices of anti-climate lobbying firms were bid down (bid up) when the events increased (decreased) investor beliefs about climate-related regulatory uncertainty.
+The higher returns are not the effect of earnings surprises.
+Corporate lobbying explains how firms responded to two major climate-related shocks, as we show by analyzing stock returns of lobbying firms around two important events (the failed Waxman-Markey Cap-and-Trade Bill and the passage of the Inflation Reduction Act): the prices of anti-climate lobbying firms were bid down (bid up) when the events increased (decreased) investor beliefs about climate-related regulatory uncertainty.